DavidWells/dom-guard/README.md

 # DOM Guard

-Stop scammers from the manipluating DOM.
+Stop scammers from the manipulating DOM.
+[See demo](https://dom-guard.netlify.app)

 ## About